ByAUJay

 Applications:

-- Privacy-preserving AML (Anti-Money Laundering) checks.
+- Privacy-friendly AML (Anti-Money Laundering) checks.

 Building a ZKP-Enabled KYC Ecosystem